Abstrax

 The CLI comes first.
 The planned Abstrax platform will provide a browser based way to connect servers, review server state, and run common server management tasks while keeping the CLI as the foundation.

-Use Linux server commands you can actually remember.
+Install Abstrax and use Linux server commands you can remember.